 The STaR intellectual community brings together early and mid-career scholars at WU.
-Most are postdoctoral research fellows and doctoral students.
+Most are postdoctoral research fellows and PhD students.
 Membership is voluntary and nonbinding.
 Our aim is to provide space for networking and idea sharing across disciplinary boundaries and overall, through research and knowledge dissemination, help each other grow.

 *This website serves only as a disseminator.
 Unless stated otherwise in the individual descriptions, STaR is not a co-organizer of the initiatives listed below.

 UmBruch - visions for post-corona society